mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 12 September
+- I confirmed that AutoKeras has an 84% accuracy score on the flowers dataset.
+This was impressive because I hadn't had the RAM to use the whole dataset, and I used only the CoLab GPU.
+I filed an issue asking AutoKeras to support the dataset (I think the issue is that x and y are included)
+- I evaluated Elegy and Objax as libraries for a comparable JAX-based image classifier.
+Objax looks better supported, and has examples using ResNet and CGIAR.
+I figured out how to load the dataset and transpose the image's dimensions to match expected input.
+Objax models look something like PyTorch code.
+Unfortunately I still have a dimensions mismatch in the loss function.
+The right thing might be to run their ImageNet example and track data shape through these same functions.

 ### 11 September
 - The new tutorial created a small but productive Arabic text-generation model.
 The text output isn't so meaningful, but I might be able to continue training on the tail of the Wikipedia articles.
 I might be able to engineer the TensorFlow model into a standardized tokenizer+transformer for HuggingFace.
 The end goal is still adding tokens to control which dialect is output.
 - I found an images dataset which is more straightforward (Kaggle flowers/TPU dataset).
 The data is distributed as TFRecords (x and y bundled together).
 Based on code samples and a Kaggle notebook, I was able to read in TFRecords, then separate out x and y to feed them into AutoKeras.
 CoLab RAM cannot handle 10,000 small images.
 I was able to run with 4,000 images, and there are 104 classes of flowers.
 I saw 72% validation accuracy here.
 But I should prove this on a new dataset.
 If it's real, it could be interesting then to show this problem in JAX.